mathworks-ref-arch/matlab-production-server-on-aws/README.md

 3. Review or edit your stack details.
 You must select the acknowledgements to create IAM resources.
 Otherwise, the deployment produces a `Requires capabilities : [CAPABILITY_IAM]` error and fails to create resources.

     When you are satisfied with your stack configuration, click **Create stack**.
 AWS starts creating the resources for your server environment and opens you to the **Events** tab for the stack.

-Resource creation can take up to 20 minutes.
+    >**Note**: Resource creation can take up to 20 minutes.
 After resource creation, it can take up to 15 minutes for the resources to be active.

 ## Step 3.
 Upload License File
 1. On the **Events** tab for your stack, wait for the status to reach **CREATE\_COMPLETE**.